Oregon Ducks Running Back Jordan James Declares For 2025 NFL Draft

 The Ducks have not yet addressed the running back room in the transfer portal.
 Additionally, Oregon has not had a member in their backfield enter the portal.
 This could still change as the Ducks season just recently ended in their loss in the Rose Bowl.

-The name that Oregon has been in rumors for is former Tulane running back Makhi Hughes.
+The name that Oregon has been linked to is former Tulane running back Makhi Hughes.
 Hughes is ranked as the No. 1 running back in the transfer portal and rushed for 1,401 yards and 15 touchdowns in 2024.

 MORE: Oregon Ducks' Dante Moore Ready To Lead?
 'Heisman Finalist' Says Receiver Tez Johnson